The blow-up of a singularity at the module of derivations: Preliminaries

 \subsection{Full sheaves and the minimal adapted resolution}

 Let $(X,x)$ be the germ of a normal surface singularity and

 be a resolution.
 Recall the following definition of full sheaves as in~\cite[Definition~1.1]{Ka}. \begin{definition} An $\Ss{\Rs}$-module $\Sf{M}$ is called \emph{full} if there is a reflexive $\Ss{X}$-module $M$ such that $\Sf{M} \cong \left(\pi^* M\right)^{\smvee \smvee}$.
-We call $\Sf{M}$ the full sheaf associated to $M$. \end{definition} The following characterization of full sheaves will be very important in the following sections. \begin{proposition}[{\cite[Proposition~1.2]{Ka}}] A locally free sheaf $\Sf{M}$ on $\Rs$ is full if and only if \begin{enumerate} \item The sheaf $\Sf{M}$ is generically generated by global sections. \item The natural map $H^1_E(\Rs,\Sf{M}) \to H^1(\Rs,\Sf{M})$ is injective. \end{enumerate} If $\Sf{M}$ is the full sheaf associated to $M$, then $\pi_* \Sf{M}=M$. \end{proposition}

-\begin{definition} Let $\Sf{F}$ be a sheaf on $\Rs$.
+We call $\Sf{M}$ the full sheaf associated to $M$. \end{definition} \begin{definition} Let $\Sf{F}$ be a sheaf on $\Rs$.
+We say that $\Sf{F}$ is generically generated by global sections if it is generated by global sections except in a finite set of points. \end{definition} The following characterization of full sheaves will be very important in the following sections. \begin{proposition}[{\cite[Proposition~1.2]{Ka}}] A locally free sheaf $\Sf{M}$ on $\Rs$ is full if and only if the following two conditions hold. \begin{enumerate} \item The sheaf $\Sf{M}$ is generically generated by global sections. \item The natural map $H^1_E(\Rs,\Sf{M}) \to H^1(\Rs,\Sf{M})$ is injective. \end{enumerate} If $\Sf{M}$ is the full sheaf associated to $M$, then $\pi_* \Sf{M}=M$. \end{proposition} \begin{definition} Let $M$ be a reflexive $\Ss{X}$-module of rank $r$ and $\Sf{M}$ be the full sheaf associated to $M$.
+The full sheaf $\Sf{M}$ is called \emph{special} if $\dimc{R^1 \pi_* \left(\Sf{M}^{\smvee}\right)} = rp_g$ where $p_g$ is the geometric genus.
+We say that $M$ is \emph{a special module} if for any resolution, the full sheaf associated to $M$ is special. \end{definition} \begin{definition} Let $\Sf{F}$ be a sheaf on $\Rs$.
 The \emph{base points} of $\Sf{F}$ are the points $p \in \Rs$ such that $s(p)=0$ for all $s\in H^0(\Rs,\Sf{F})$.
 A component $E_j$ is called a \emph{fixed component} of $\Sf{F}$ if any section $s\in H^0(\Rs,\Sf{F})$ vanishes along $E_j$. \end{definition} Let $M$ be a reflexive $\Ss{X}$-module.
 The minimal adapted resolution associated to $M$ was defined in \cite{BoRo} and later generalized in \cite{Romano1} \begin{definition} Let $M$ be a reflexive $\Ss{X}$-module.
 The minimal resolution $\pi \colon \Rs\to X$ for which the associated full sheaf $\left(\pi^* M\right)^{\smvee \smvee}$ is generated by global sections is called the {\em minimal adapted resolution} associated to $M$. \end{definition} \begin{remark} Let $L$ be a reflexive $\Ss{X}$-module of rank $1$.
-The minimal adapted resolution of $L$, is the minimal resolution for which the associated full sheaf does not have base points. \end{remark}
+The minimal adapted resolution of $L$ is the minimal resolution for which the associated full sheaf does not have base points. \end{remark}